Facts and Timeline of Air-Conditioning Discussion

 The discussion of air-conditioning the Egyptian Theatre has been a long process that started in 1929.

 The Egyptian Theatre and the City have long identified air-conditioning as a significant need for the Theatre.
 It would help maintain the Theatre’s interior improvements and protect them from high temperatures and humidity.
 It would transform the Theatre into a year-round attraction that would draw business to the City’s downtown consistently.
-In 2011, the Egyptian Theatre conducted some very preliminary review into what the costs of installing air-conditioning systems for the building would be.
-A local contractor provided a rough estimate of costs, indicating that it might cost approximately $500,000 for installation of a system.
+In 2011, the Egyptian Theatre conducts some very preliminary review into what the costs of installing air-conditioning systems for the building would be.
+A local contractor provides a rough estimate of costs, indicating that it might cost approximately $500,000 for installation of a system.

 Summer 2011 – Egyptian Theatre completes seating project and sound system replacement project.